Teen Science Cafés Are Back!

 - November 3: Bugs on Screen — Communicating Science Online with the Head of the Museum's Evolutionary Biology & Behavior Lab, Dr. Adrian Smith

-- December 1: Dr. Paul Brinkman, the Museum’s Head of Environmental Humanities Research Lab and Curator of Special Collections, discusses commercial collection of dinosaur specimens.
+- December 1: She Sells Seashells: Conflicts Within Paleontology with Dr. Paul Brinkman, the Museum’s Head of Environmental Humanities Research Lab and Curator of Special Collections.

-- February 2: Dr. Mike Cove, the Museum’s Mammalogy Research Curator, talks about groundhogs and other interesting mammals.
+- February 2: Fascinating Mammals with Dr. Mike Cove, the Museum’s Mammalogy Research Curator.

 - April 5: TBA